AndiA76/SDCND01_2D_Object_Detection/README.md

 `sudo chown -R username:group <directory or file(s)>` e.g. `sudo chown -R $USER:$USER <dir>` or `sudo chown -R $USER:$USER <dir>/*.*`

 ### Dataset Analysis
 As we loose information when stripping the data we first want to analyse the original Waymo data directly after download and before stripping and downsampling.
 This also gives a clear overview on the number of availabel images.
 The following modified third party tutorial gives an overview how to access the raw Waymo data [Explore_Raw_TFRecordFile.ipynb](./third_party/Explore_Raw_TFRecordFile.ipynb).
 The analysis results of the raw Waymo data can be found in this notebook [Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb](./Exploratory_Data_Analysis_of_Original_Waymo_Data.ipynb).
-It also contains a day / night analysis of the training, validation and test data sets.
+It also contains a data analysis of some high-level features (e.g. daytime / nighttime) contained in the training, validation and test data sub-sets used in this project.

-After stripping and downsampling the raw tfrecords we perform another exporatory data analysis on the training and validation data (before splitting).
+After stripping and downsampling the raw tfrecords we perform another exporatory data analysis (part 1) on the overall training and validation data before splitting.
 This analysis can be found in this notebook [Exploratory_Data_Analysis_Part1.ipynb](./Exploratory_Data_Analysis_Part1.ipynb).

-Another exporatory data analysis is done on the training, validation and test data sets after splitting in order to compare their statistical contents using this noteboook [Exploratory_Data_Analysis_Part2.ipynb](./Exploratory_Data_Analysis_Part2.ipynb).
-Ideally, each of the three data subsets should contain all relevant data aspects and have similar distribution of image and object properties as the other data subsets.
+A further exporatory data analysis (part 2) is done on the training and validation data sets after splitting in order to compare their statistical contents against one another using this noteboook [Exploratory_Data_Analysis_Part2.ipynb](./Exploratory_Data_Analysis_Part2.ipynb).
+Ideally, each of the data sub-sets should contain all relevant data aspects and show similar distributions of image and object properties as the other data sub-sets.
+The same would apply in principle for the test set, too, but as the tfrecord files in the test set are pre-defined, we take them as given examples.

 ### Cross-Validation Concept and Data Split
 The training and evaulation pipeline takes two sets of tfrecord files as input data for training and for evaluation, or cross-validation, respectively.
 If we don't break up all tfrecord files and mix all the images beforehand in order to create new mixed tfrecords for training and evaluation with a better balanced  distribution of data and object features we can only split among the existing tfrecord files.
 Here we choose the latter and easier option.
-We will just randomly split into subsets among the existing tfrecord files knowing that this may not lead to an optimal balance of data feature distribution in training, validation and test set.
+We will just randomly split into sub-sets among the existing tfrecord files knowing that this may not lead to an optimal balance of data feature distribution in training, validation and test set.
 As we start with a fully pre-trained object detector just changing the number and types of object classes it should be sufficient to have a smaller training data set.
 We can leave a bit more for cross-validation.
 In this case, let's choose a split of approximately 5 : 1.
 So we randomly split the 97 tfrecord files into 82 files for training and 15 files for evaluation, or cross-validation, respectively.
 As this project only focuses on exploring some basic capabilities of TensorFlow Object Detection API without having the intention to optimize an object detection model this simple strategy should do for this purpose.
 However, this simple data strategy is certainly not sufficient for a real application!

 The randomly split the data set you can use the `create_splits.py` script by running the following command:
 ```
 python create_splits.py \
     --source_dir {source directory where the set of processed tfrecord files to be split is stored} \
-    --target_dir {target directory where a train, val and evtl. test directory is created to store the split data subsets}
+    --target_dir {target directory where a train, val and evtl. test directory is created to store the split data sub-sets}
     --num_train_files {number of tfrecord files in the training data set} \
     --num_val_files {number of tfrecord files in the validation data set} \
     --num_test_files {number of tfrecord files in the test data set, if not set only a training and validation set will be created}